yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2022/index.md

 	"./poyofix.png"
 >}}

-AMD Radeon users will suffer from more stuttering than usual when running this game.
+AMD Radeon users may suffer from more stuttering than usual when running this game depending of the specific GPU they have.
-This is caused because neither the Windows AMD drivers nor any of the Linux options offer support for the `VK_EXT_vertex_input_dynamic_state` extension, which helps reduce the shader count by 3 times the original amount.
+This is caused because the available Windows AMD drivers don't offer support for the `VK_EXT_vertex_input_dynamic_state` extension, which helps reduce the shader count by 3 times the original amount.
+The Mesa RADV support for the extension is broken in RDNA2 hardware as reported last month, so it remains blacklisted along with the Intel Windows support.
-Intel and Nvidia hardware do offer support and enjoy a much reduced shader count, and the associated reduced stuttering when building their cache.
+Nvidia hardware and older AMD GPUs on Linux offer proper support and enjoy the much reduced shader count, and the associated reduced stuttering when building their cache.
 CPU thread count will be critial here, at least until AMD adds official support for the extension.

 ## Graphical changes and optimizations